 Fishing spoons in the heat of summer can be some of the most exciting fishing you will ever do.
 Over thick hydrilla or lily pads, a Johnson spoon is one of the most effective lures you can ever use to draw bass out from under the thick vegetation.
-I have had some of the most viscous strikes of my life when fishing spoons over matted grass.
+I have had some of the most vicious strikes of my life when fishing spoons over matted grass.

-Bass will get picky every now and then and won't hit a piece of plastic.
+Bass will get picky now and then and won't hit a piece of plastic.
 Often, though, these fish will hit a moving spoon right on the bottom.
 Like my dad always said, you have to give the fish what they want, not what you want.

 Give the spoon and Carolina rig trick a try.
-It can really put a lot of fish in the boat when you need them.
+It can put a lot of fish in the boat when you need them.